Geenqwaka/Silenceg3n/README.md

 ## Usage

+Running the Executable from Releases:

+    Download the precompiled silenceg3n.exe from the Releases section of this repository.
+    Simply double-click the .exe file to run the program.
+No installation required!

 1. Once launched, the program will run in the background, generating silence through your device's audio output.
 2. To control the program, use the tray icon:
    - **"Exit"** — Exits the program.